tranek/GASDocumentation/README.md

 `Meta Attributes` provide a good logical separation for things like damage and healing between "How much damage did we do?" and "What do we do with this damage?".
 This logical separation means our `Gameplay Effects` and `Execution Calculations` don't need to know how the Target handles the damage.
 Continuing our damage example, the `Gameplay Effect` determines how much damage and then the `AttributeSet` decides what to do with that damage.
 Not all characters may have the same `Attributes`, especially if you use subclassed `AttributeSets`.
 The base `AttributeSet` class may only have a health `Attribute`, but a subclassed `AttributeSet` may add a shield `Attribute`.
 The subclassed `AttributeSet` with the shield `Attribute` would distribute the damage received differently than the base `AttributeSet` class.

 While `Meta Attributes` are a good design pattern, they are not mandatory.
-If you only ever have one `Execution Calculation` used for all instances of damage and one `Attribute Set` class shared by all characters, then you may be fine doing the damage distribution to health, shields, etc. inside of the `Exeuction Calculation` and directly modifying those `Attributes`.
+If you only ever have one `Execution Calculation` used for all instances of damage and one `Attribute Set` class shared by all characters, then you may be fine doing the damage distribution to health, shields, etc. inside of the `Execution Calculation` and directly modifying those `Attributes`.
 You'll only be sacrificing flexibility, but that may be okay for you.

 **[⬆ Back to Top](#table-of-contents)**